mtnewton/valheim-mods/Gravekeeper/README.md

 - KeepConsumables
 - KeepAmmo

 Spawns extra graves if the first will not hold everything in your inventory.
-Configurable, but reccomended to keep on.
+Configurable, but recommended to keep on.
+Option to spawn a grave with one stone in it if no graves would have spawned on death.
+Option to delete all items on death.
+If KeepInventory is on, those items are still kept.

 Both sections can be disabled independently.